 Experience - Confidence - Compassion.

-Founded and taught by a Firefighter/Paramedic and Nurse team with over 35 years of real-world emergency experience — bringing calm, confident instruction from the field to the classroom.
+Taught by Firefighters, Paramedics, & Nurses who are American Heart Association Instructors, with over 75 years of real-world emergency experience - bringing calm, confident instruction from the field to the classroom.

 Mission Statement: